TV-Rename/tvrename/index.md

 ##### Welcome to
 #### TV&nbsp;Rename!
-***The tool that helps you organise your TV Show Collection with ease...***
+**Organise your TV Shows with ease...**

 ## What is TV Rename?
 TV Rename is a media management tool that runs on Windows XP and later, looking after all your TV Show files and making them presentable for Kodi (XBMC), Mede8er, pyTivo and other media hubs.

-On the surface TV Rename will "fix" the names of TV Show files...
+On the surface TV Rename will "fix" the names of TV Shows...

-Say you've got a few TV Show episodes saved as video files, they will probably have names like this: -
+For example, you've got a few TV Show episodes saved as video files, they will probably have names like this: -

-> ***Grey's.Anatomy.S03E04.blah-blah.xvid.avi***
+> ***Grey's.Anatomy.S03E04.blah-blah-blah.xvid.avi***

-But you want them automatically renamed including the show and episode name and the season and episode number like this: -
+But you want them all renamed, including the show and episode name and the season and episode number like this: -

 > ***Grey's Anatomy - S03E04 - What I Am.avi***

+And you want it done automatically...

 ...this is the tool for you!